zahur76/MilestoneProject_2/README.md

 6. User goal: *be exposed to general Star Wars character facts so I can further my star wars knowledge*</br>
 This was achieved by consuming a Star Wars API provided by [swapi.dev](https://swapi.dev).
 This would provide a random character fact highlighting the characters name, height, weight, and hair-clour when the game finished.
-A second page was also included during delvelopment which allowed the user to click on specific Star wars characters to obtain facts.
+A second page also allowed the user to click on specific Star wars characters to obtain facts.

 The above user goals were further tested by obtaining feedback from testers.
 The feedback was positive all on aspects.